Skip to main content

 Control the descent.

-Common Plate Front Raise mistakes
+What are common Plate Front Raise mistakes to avoid?

 Swinging for momentum.

-Raising too high for optimal results.
+Raising too high above shoulder level.

 Leaning back which reduces core engagement.